Nicasso/hellocharts-android/README.md

 #HelloCharts for Android

 A fork of the official HelloCharts for Android library which can be found [here](https://github.com/lecho/hellocharts-android).
-Here a OnFlingFinishedListener is added to know when a fling has begon and ended.
+I just added a OnFlingFinishedListener to know when a fling has begon and ended.